The Overview will tell you the following information:

 Located in the southwestern China, Yunnan Province has recorded over 1000 bird species including around 40 endemic species, ranking first in China in terms of total bird species.
 Boasting of many different landforms including mountains, lakes, plateaus, wetlands and plains, Yunnan province has different habitats and climate conditions for different bird species.
 The special location, favorable climate conditions and diverse habitat have made this province an important wintering site for migrant birds.

-After checking in our hotel of Kunming, we will have the first chance to savor the Yunnan dishes together, and get to know our adventure crews.
+After checking in our hotel of Kunming, we will go birding around the hotel if time permits.
+We will have the first chance to savor the Yunnan dishes together, and get to know our adventure crews.

-Day 2 (Jan 6th) Kunming- Xishan Mountain -Chuxiong
+Day 2 (Jan 6th) Kunming- Kunming Botanical Garden -Chuxiong

 Day 3 (Jan 7th) Mt.
 Zixishan-Dali